-Learning how to create a makeshift sling, splint, stop profuse bleeding, or even add or remove stitches, will increase your ability to care for both yourself and those you love during a long-term disaster or pandemic.
+Learning how to create a makeshift sling, splint, stop profuse bleeding, or even add or remove stitches, will increase your ability to care for both yourself and those you love during a long-term disaster.

 Herbs can be grown indoors any time of the year.